In this article we are going to look at every aspect of enjoying Christmas with your Labrador.

 Wooden Labrador Ornaments

-These lovely Wooden Labrador Ornaments come in sets of three.
+These lovely wooden Labrador tree decorations* come in sets of three.

 They are cut from real wood and have unique grain patterns.